michiganaerospace/mathtools/README.md

 ##### ```Fit.config(x=None, nb_bases=0, basis_type=None, reg_coefs=None)```

-Reconfigure the basis.
-Change the number of basis vectors, the type, or how much regularization is used.
+Recomputes the basis given a change in the underlying parameters.
+When the basis is update, all existing fit results are discarded.

+> ARGUMENTS
 > **```x — array_like```**: Vector of abscissa values — an ```nb_samples```
 > length vector of 'x values'.
 >